UNdot33K/ScriptKiddie_AV/README.md

-A. It's not a 'tranditional antivirus' to be compared as such, although it combines some features of an antivirus and it is good idea to be used together for an all around protection, running the script alone it can easily be disabled by many malware, e.g ransomware.
+A. It's not a 'tranditional antivirus' to be compared as such, although it combines some features of an antivirus and it is good idea to be used together for an all around protection.
+Running the ScriptKiddie alone it can easily be disabled by many malware, e.g ransomware.
+There are some free (open source) command line and GUI antiviruses which i think they fit fine with Scriptkiddie and compliment each other.

 Q. Why use this instead of something else e.g more professional software?